prismv/DB48X-on-DM42/doc/calc-help/constants.md

 ratio of the magnetic moment (or, equivalently, the gyromagnetic ratio) of the electron to that expected of a classical particle of the same charge and angular momentum.
-The electron g-factor is one of the most precisely measured values in physics.
-Its measured value is:
+The electron g-factor is one of the most precisely measured values in physics, which is:
 ```rpl
     12 SIG  ge=-2.00231930436092
 with absolute and relative uncertainties: